Tams3d/T3D-GN-Presets/README.md

   - Added `Development` Branch
   - Branches are allocated based on usability and developments.
     * [Master](https://github.com/Tams3d/T3D-GN-Presets/tree/Master) - New Releases with major changes and added Support.
-    * [LTS]()- Long Term Support Based on Blender LTS Releases and production-ready (:warning: Work-In-Process)
+    * [LTS]()- Long Term Support Based on Blender LTS Releases and production-ready. (:warning: Work-In-Process)
     * [Experimental](https://github.com/Tams3d/T3D-GN-Presets/tree/Experimental) - Most Frequent Updates, have the latest features and while there might be bug fixes too, they are unstable.
     * [Developement](https://github.com/Tams3d/T3D-GN-Presets/tree/Development) - Contains Incomplete codes, To-do works, preview checks.
-(Not Intended For Public Use, Strictly Only for Developers )
+(Not Intended For Public Use, Strictly Only for Developers)
-   - Commits with completed changes will be moved from `Development` Branch to `Experimental` Branch after Verification
+   - Commits with completed changes will be moved from `Development` Branch to `Experimental` Branch after Verification.
-   - Commits
+   - Commits for `LTS` should be labelled, tested intensively  to avoid conflicts.
+Most of the commits may get discarded.

 ## :link: Updates & Restrictions